 Still alive, Lightsong thought.

 If this city fell, then she would be in danger.
-Everyone who worshiped him, who counted on him despite everything he’d tried to do, would be in danger.
+Everyone who worshiped Lightsong--everyone who counted on him despite everything he’d tried to do--would be in danger.
 It seemed impossible.
-T’Telir couldn’t fall--it was the most powerful kingdom in the world.
+T’Telir couldn’t fall.
+It was the most powerful kingdom in the world.

 And yet, there were his dreams.